lwhite1/dabooDb/README.md

 * Pluggable support for encryption and compression of data and messages

 At this point, 1.0 is mostly done.
 More work is needed on tests, documentation, and code cleanup.
-Performance with small databases (my laptop):
+Performance with small databases is encouraging: (my laptop):

 * 1 million random inserts: 8.8 seconds (8.8 micros per insert)
-* 1 million random reads: 3.279 seconds (3.3 micros per insert)
+* 1 million random reads: 3.279 seconds (3.3 micros per read)

 1.0 should not be used for critical data as transactions and recovery are not yet implemented.